 Frozen Daiquiris are absolutely amazing, and you can find them at restaurants and bars all over New Orleans.

 Check this list of the best places to get a Frozen Daiquiri in New Orleans.

 Take the Kids to BB’s Stage Door Canteen

 BB’s Stage Door Canteen at the National WW2 Museum holds “Kids Canteen" for children aged 5-13.

-Kids are invited take part in some hands-on-crafting.
+Kids are invited to take part in some hands-on crafting.

 They'll also receive a selection of theatre snacks, and watch a kid-friendly WWII-themed movie.